nickbstudy/notes/C#/FileIO.md

 ### File IO

 The `System.IO.File` class library provides methods to easily write/read files on the system.
-Paths must have a double backslash to escape the character.
+Paths must have a double backslash to escape the character, or you can use the @ sign to ignore escape sequences making it just, `@"C:\dev\FolderName"`  .
 If you are writing strings with multiple lines use `\r\n` as a line break (automatically happens between lines in arrays for `WriteAllLines`).

 - `File.Exists()` takes one arg (the path) then returns a boolean if that file already exists.